 Elbows respond to slow and gentle stretching.

 Elbow fractures, elbow surgeries, and general elbow trauma all can have the unfortunate consequence of “contractures,” or lags in range of motion.
 I have found that the soft tissue of the elbow does not respond favorably to aggressive stretching.
 Aggressive pushing of the ranges of motion will actually cause the elbow to become more inflamed, and in many cases, the contracture will worsen.

 The soft tissue of the elbow tends to agree with a slower, gentler stretch imposed over a longer period of time.
 If you cannot fully straighten your elbow, try this simple exercise.
-(See photo above)
+(See photo above of man lying down)

 1. Lie on the floor “face upwards” and place a pillow under your forearm so that your arm may rest with a slight amount of stretch.
 Make sure that your shoulder does not lift off the floor as you lie in this position.
 Adjust the amount of support under the forearm if necessary.